40 activities for you and your kids when you need to stay indoors for long periods

 You'll want to resist the urge to do a lot of things in this time period, but resistance is also a form of art.
-Give your name the background it deserves with tape-resist art!
+Give your name the background it deserves with a tape-resist art activity!

 I hope this list helps keep you and your kids a bit busy if you need to be indoors for long hours, and days at a time!
 It happens to the best of us!
 For more activities, crafts and active play ideas, check out CBC Parents!

 Add New Comment

 I Think Men Should Stop Making Comments About How Women Look — Especially My Daughter